Tony Ellis: Non-League

 After leaving Burnley at the end of the 2001–02 season, Ellis joined Football Conference side Leigh RMI in August 2002.
 In 2003, he joined Northern Premier League side Mossley.

 In 2003–04 he became player/assistant manager of Conference North club Hyde United and also took on the role of coaching the Burnley under-15s at the Turf Moor club's Centre of Excellence.

 Coaching career

 In July 2007, Ellis left his position as assistant manager of Hyde United and coach of the youth teams at Turf Moor to join former teammate, Rochdale manager Keith Hill, as Head of Youth at Spotland.

-Since May 2013, Ellis has been appointed as both Academy Manager and First Team Matchday Observational Coach, which will ensure a bridge between Dale's youth system and the first team.
+In May 2013, Ellis was appointed as both Academy Manager and First Team Matchday Observational Coach, which ensured a bridge between Dale's youth system and the first team.
+He left the role in June 2023, after sixteen years at the club, to take up the role of Head of North Academy Recruitment at Wolverhampton Wanderers.

 Blackpool F.C.
 Hall of Fame

-Ellis was inducted into the Hall of Fame at Bloomfield Road, when it was officially opened by former Blackpool player Jimmy Armfield in April 2006.
+Ellis was inducted into the Hall of Fame at Bloomfield Road when it was officially opened by former Blackpool player Jimmy Armfield in April 2006.
 Organised by the Blackpool Supporters Association, Blackpool fans around the world voted on their all-time heroes.
 Five players from each decade are inducted; Ellis is in the 1990s.